mtl2236/VLSI_auto_flow_max_frequency/README.md

 # VLSI_auto_flow_max_frequency
-LIBS/qx/qrcTechFile is too big to upload, we need to put it in this directory to make this program run successfully
+LIBS/qx/qrcTechFile is too big to upload, we need to put it in this directory to make this program run successfully, if you want use, feel free to contact me.

 This program is used to find the max frequency of a VLSI under some constraints and a certain fabrication process